 - 1. What are the various parts of a comet?
 How big are they?
 What is the composition of the Coma? - 2.
 What is a gas tail?
 A dust tail?
 What causes them to face away from the sun?
 What are the names of some famous comets?
 (Pages 574-575) - 3.
+What does the nucleus of a comet look like?
+(Figure 25-14) - 4.
 What happens to the debris from a comet after a passage near the sun?
-How is this material related to Meteor Showers? - 4.
+How is this material related to Meteor Showers? - 5.
 How long does a comet last?
-How does its appearance change as it orbits the sun? - 5.
+How does its appearance change as it orbits the sun? - 6.
 What was Shoemaker-Levy 9?
-What does its existence and behavior tell us about hits on the earth? - 6.
+What does its existence and behavior tell us about hits on the earth? - 7.
 What is the Oort cloud?
-The Kuiper belt? - 7.
-How often do collisions of asteroids and comets with the Earth occur? - 8.
+The Kuiper belt? - 8.
+What is meant by a "Shower of Comets" (discussed in class) - 9.
+How often do collisions of asteroids and comets with the Earth occur? - 10.
 What is the evidence for these collisions?
-Is there a nearby crater? - 9.
+Is there a nearby crater? - 11.
 What is now thought to have caused the extinction of the dinosaurs?
-Where is the crater probably located? - 10.
+Where is the crater probably located? - 12.
 What was the Tunguska Event?
 When did it happen?
-What do people think was the cause?
+What do people think was the cause? - 13.
+Comet ISON passed near the Sun on Thanksgiving.
+It did not surive. - 14.
+There was a large impact in Siberia this year.
+They happen frequently.